 Understanding the Stress Response

 Not all stress is bad.
 We have good stress known as “eustress” and unpleasant stress known as “distress”.
-Eustress is the positive cognitive response to stress that is healthy, or gives one a feeling of fulfilment or other positive feeling.
+Eustress is the positive cognitive response to stress that is healthy, or gives a feeling of positivity and fulfilment.
 Eustress is not defined by the stressor type, but rather how one perceives that stressor (e.g. a negative threat versus a positive challenge).

 Real or imagined threat?